-The reality is doing even some of these steps will put you ahead of the majority of your competitors.
-Do all of them and you will blow your fellow job seekers out of the water and amaze prospective employers.
+Doing even some of these steps will put you ahead of the majority of your competitors.
+Do all of them, and you might just amaze prospective employers.

 Enter your name as you want to be called.
-You can use the former name function if you changed your name over the course of your career and want to be found under your former name and you can choose to whom your former name is visible for optimum reach.
+You can use the former name function if you changed your name over the course of your career and want to be found under your former name.
+You can also choose who gets to see your former name.